 Prior to the law changing in 2018, the first time a full licence holder actually got to drive on a motorway was after they passed their driving test.
-For the vast majority, this meant their first motorway driving experience was very much on their own and without the tuition from a trained driving instructor, unless they took up the Pass Plus course.
+For the vast majority, this meant their first motorway driving experience was very much on their own and without the tuition of a trained driving instructor, unless they took the Pass Plus course.

 LDS offers bespoke motorway driving courses for drivers who wish to improve their level of skill, safety and confidence on these busy roads.
 We already help people from a range of backgrounds and driving experiences, including:

 1. Newly Qualified Drivers – Those who have recently passed their driving test, and have little or no experience of driving on a motorway